 Mental-Health Resilience Project

 We run a mental-health support group every Monday from 3pm until 5pm at Community Base, Brighton for refugees, asylum seekers and other vulnerable migrants suffering from stress and depression, especially those with PTSD.
+We are always open to new referrals.

 Refugee Heritage & Local History Project